Fix & Identify Largest Contentful Paint (LCP) Issues

 On WordPress:

-• Disable Lazy-Loading for the LCP Image: Many optimization plugins will automatically lazy-load all images.
+background-imageon adiv.
+This makes it invisible to the browser's preload scanner.
+If possible, use a standard<img>block instead.
+If not, you may need a plugin or custom code to preload that specific image. - Disable Lazy-Loading for the LCP Image: Many optimization plugins will automatically lazy-load all images.
 You must find the setting in your plugin to exclude the LCP image (and often the first few images on the page) from being lazy-loaded.
+This is such a common mistake that we have a dedicated article on fixing lazily loaded LCP images.

 On a JS Framework:

-Ensuring your LCP resource is as small as possible is still a crucial part of the process.
+Ensuring your LCP resource is as small as possible is still an essential part of the process.
 This phase is about how long it takes to download the LCP resource file over the network.
+For a complete guide on image optimization techniques, see our article on optimizing the LCP image, and for more on Resource Load Duration specifically.

 Universal Load Time Solutions